jvde-github/AIS-catcher/README.md

 make sdrplay-only
 sudo make install
 ```
-At the moment only RSP1A is support (as that is the only device I can test on).
+At the moment only RSP1A is supported (as that is the only device I can test on).

 ### Additional compilation options
 The make process allows for additional compilation options to be set at the command line via defining CFLAGS, e.g.: